Soccer 7v7 Outdoor Game Rules

-- Offending player must leave the facility and team must play short for five (5) minutes.
+- Offending player must leave the facility.
 Red is noted on game sheet and report completed after game.

-- Players shown a Red Card are assessed penalties according to the OSA player discipline table.
+- Players shown a Red Card are assessed penalties according to the Ontario Soccer player discipline table.

 - Players receiving a Red Card are also fined an automatic $100 and miss at least one (1) game.